 During the first 3-4 days before assisted conversions happen, mobile traffic is absolutely crucial.
 Potential customers should like the mobile responsive design, which will make them return and purchase.
 It is also interesting to check how the responsive layout influenced the number of transactions made by new and returning visitors.

 So how does it happen?
-Why has the responsive website become more convenient but the behavioral factors haven’t changed?
-If to ponder this and analyze the actions of visitors it is possible to draw some conclusions:
+Why has the responsive website become more convenient, but the behavioral factors haven’t changed?
+If to ponder this and analyze the actions of visitors, it is possible to draw some conclusions:

 - The average session duration.
 After the responsive layout launch, the users no longer have to zoom the page with their fingers, which reduces the time of interaction with the site.
 However, in our case, the average session duration remained almost the same.
 In fact, some portion of the audience really spends less time on orientation, zoom, and navigation due to the improved convenience of the website.
 While the rest, on the contrary, remains on the page longer to process its information.
 Therefore, the average session duration almost doesn’t change.

 - Pages/session rate is calculated in the same way.
 On the one hand, the more convenient the website, the fewer pages you have to browse, but on the other hand, the high visit depth means that the visitor really liked the website.
-As the result, the average value remained almost the same.
+As a result, the average value remained almost the same.

-- If you spend money on website advertising and promotion be sure to allocate funds for responsive design.
+- If you spend money on website advertising and promotion, be sure to allocate funds for responsive design.
 It’s almost useless to invest in advertising and promotion of the website if it isn’t responsive (given the rapid growth of mobile users, which now account for 20%-40% of the Internet audience depending on the topic).
 It’s like you promote a store in the offline business but haven’t repaired its slippery steps, neither have you done ramps for carts and carriages, ensured enough place between store shelves and proper merchandising of goods.
 So responsive design is a way to increase your return on investment.

-- If the website isn’t promoted but has good traffic and sales (our case) try to allocate some money for its mobile responsive design.
+- If the website isn’t promoted but has good traffic and sales (our case), try to allocate some money for its mobile responsive design.
 In our case study, already 1.5 months after the responsive design launch, the sales on mobile devices grew by 86% and the revenue by 119%.

 - If the website isn’t promoted and visited under any condition, make its responsive layout.
 You’d better keep your money to pay for the domain and hosting 🙂